partykit/partykit/docs/serve.md

 One last thing...

-If you use partykit's bundler via `serve.build`, then we'll automatically define `process.env.PARTYKIT_HOST` correctly in both `dev` and `deploy`.
+If you use partykit's bundler via `serve.build`, then we'll automatically define `PARTYKIT_HOST` correctly in both `dev` and `deploy`.
 See this PR to see how it eliminates all your boilerplate https://github.com/partykit/partykit/pull/246

 Please give us feedback if you try this out!
 This might have some changes over the next few days.
 I hope you enjoy it!